EFTEC/MiniLang/README.md

 ### Global variables

-A global variable, takes the values of the PHP ($GLOBAL), so it doesn't need to be defined or set inside the language
+A global variable takes the values of the PHP ($GLOBAL), so it doesn't need to be defined or set inside the language

 A global variable is defined by